Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Transmission fluid has two main functions: lubricating moving parts and cooling the transmission.
 If your Ford Escape has a burning smell, it probably means the transmission fluid is overheating.

-This usually happens when the fluid level is too low, or the vehicle is overstressed.
-An overheated transmission can cause severe damage, so this symptom should be addressed immediately.
+This usually happens when the fluid level is too low or the vehicle is overstressed.
+Overheating transmission can cause severe damage, so this symptom should be addressed immediately.

 Ford Escape Problems Transmission Symptom #7: Erratic Behavior While Driving